cornelltech/CS6831-Spring2019/README.md

 ### Background reading

 One of the goals of the course will be to produce lecture notes on this content useful for others.
-The following references will be used throughout the course, particularly the Boneh-Shoup book and Bellare-Rogaway notes.
+The following excellent references will be useful throughout the course, particularly the Boneh-Shoup book and Bellare-Rogaway notes.

 * [A Graduate Course in Cryptography](https://crypto.stanford.edu/~dabo/cryptobook/BonehShoup_0_4.pdf).
    Boneh-Shoup book.
 A mixture of asymptotic and concrete security.